 What defines B Corporations is their belief that the purpose of a company is not just to make money, but to also do social and environmental good.

 B Corp entrepreneurs are committed to a vision of using their businesses as forces for good: for inclusive, environmentally-sustainable prosperity.
 You can profit while doing good.

-*Hi oleic peanuts are known as “long-life” peanuts.
+*Hi oleic peanuts (yes, that’s the spelling) are known as “long-life” peanuts.
 They are only grown in a few places around the world.
 There’s a natural substitution of oleic acid for linoleic acid, which provides a much longer shelf-life.
 These are non-GMO; there is no molecular manipulation involved in this process at all.
 It’s all conventional breeding.
 Hi oleic peanuts stay crunchy and taste great for up to 10 times longer after roasting than regular peanuts.
 They’re also higher in monounsaturated or “good” fats.
 Here’s more about them.
 At this time, there are no other hi-oleic nuts.

 †There are small amounts of sugar in the chocolate flavors and small amounts of maple syrup in the maple flavors.